Copland (operating system): Copland design

-Another key feature of Copland is that it is fully PowerPC (PPC) native.
-System 7 had been ported to the PowerPC with great success; large parts of the system run as PPC code, including both high-level functions, such as most of the user interface toolbox managers, and low-level functions, such as interrupt management.
+Copland is fully PowerPC (PPC) native.
+System 7 had been ported to the PowerPC with great success; some parts of the system run as PPC code.
 There is enough 68k code left in the system to be run in emulation, and especially user applications, however that the operating system must map some data between the two environments.
 In particular, every call into the Mac OS requires a mapping between the interrupt systems of the 68k and PPC.
 Removing these mappings would greatly improve general system performance.
 At WWDC 1996, engineers claimed that system calls would execute as much as 50% faster.

 Copland is also based on the then-recently defined Common Hardware Reference Platform, or CHRP, which standardized the Mac hardware to the point where it could be built by different companies and can run other operating systems (Solaris and AIX were two of many mentioned).
 This was a common theme at the time; many companies were forming groups to define standardized platforms to offer an alternative to the "Wintel" platform that was rapidly becoming dominant — examples include 88open, Advanced Computing Environment, and the AIM alliance.

-The fundamental second-system effect to challenge Copland's development and adoption would be getting all of these functions to fit into an ordinary Mac.
+The fundamental challenge of Copland's development and adoption was getting all of these functions to fit into an ordinary Mac.
 System 7.5 already uses up about 2.5 megabytes (MB) of RAM, which is a significant portion of the total RAM in most contemporaneous machines.
-Copland is two systems in one, as its native foundation also hosts Blue Box, containing essentially a complete copy of System 7.5.
-Copland thus uses a Mach-inspired memory management system and relies extensively on shared libraries, with the goal being for Copland to be only some 50% larger than 7.5.
+Copland is a hybrid of two systems, as its native foundation also hosts the Cooperative Program Address Space application environment as well as Copland native Server tasks.
+Copland thus uses a Mach-inspired memory management system and relies extensively on shared libraries, with the goal of being about 50% larger than 7.5.